jmzkChain/jmzk/docs/ABI-References.md

 }
 ```

-### `approvedelay` Action
+### `aprvdsuspend` Action
-Approve one delay transaction
+Approve one suspend transaction
-> `signatures` are the signatures of the delayed transaction.
+> `signatures` are the signatures of the suspend transaction.
-> And the keys used to sign transaction must be required keys while authorizing the delayed transaction.
+> And the keys used to sign transaction must be required keys while authorizing the suspend transaction.

 ```
 {